themefisher/educenter-hugo/content/english/course/course-3.md

 * Enhance your Bot with LUIS
 * Integrate Cognitive Service with Bots and Agents
 * For everyone with prerequisites: Programming skills, Azure Fundamentals knowledge

+### **Microsoft Azure Architect Technologies : 5 days**

+#### _Microsoft AZ-303 Exam : Microsoft Azure Architect Technologies_

+Students for this course gain subject matter expertise in designing and implementing solutions on Microsoft Azure.
+Aspects include concepts like compute, networking, data storage, and security.

+Students learn how to fulfil the responsibilities for an Azure Solutions Architect including advising stakeholders, translate business requirements into technical cloud solutions, and designing secure, scalable, and reliable cloud solutions.

+Students also learn about networking, virtualization, identity, security, business continuity, disaster recovery, data platform, budgeting, and governance.
+In addition, students learn how these aspects can impact the solution.
+Lastly, students learn how to use their Azure administration skills, as well as Azure development and DevOps processes knowledge.

+* Implementing and monitoring of Azure infrastructure
+* Security and solution management
+* Design and implement solutions for apps
+* Creating and deploying apps on various resources
+* Implement and manage data platforms
+* For everyone with prerequisites: Azure developers, experienced with application development on Azure, seeking to become a solutions architect

+### **Microsoft Azure Architect Design : 4 days**

+#### _Microsoft AZ-304 Exam : Microsoft Azure Architect Design_

+Students for this course gain subject matter expertise in designing and implementing solutions on Microsoft Azure.
+Aspects include concepts like compute, networking, data storage, and security.

+Students learn how to fulfil the responsibilities for an Azure Solutions Architect including advising stakeholders, translate business requirements into technical cloud solutions, and designing secure, scalable, and reliable cloud solutions.

+Students also learn about networking, virtualization, identity, security, business continuity, disaster recovery, data platform, budgeting, and governance.
+In addition, students learn how these aspects can impact the solution.
+Lastly, students learn how to use their Azure administration skills, as well as Azure development and DevOps processes knowledge.

+* Implementing and monitoring in Azure
+* Security and identity management
+* Deploying infrastructure in Azure
+* Implement and manage data platforms
+* Design business continuity
+* Design migration, integration, and disaster recovery
+* For everyone with prerequisites: Azure developers, experienced with application development on Azure, seeking to become a solutions architect